fczuardi/bitcoin-sptw-2017/PITCHME.md

 # Social Scalability

-> Social scalability is the **ability of an institution** –- a relationship or shared endeavor, in which multiple people repeatedly participate, and featuring customs, rules, or other features which constrain or motivate participants’ behaviors -- **to overcome shortcomings in human minds** and in the motivating or constraining aspects of said institution that limit who or **how many can successfully participate**.
+> Social scalability is the **ability of an institution** [...] **to overcome shortcomings in human minds** and in the motivating or constraining aspects of said institution that limit who or **how many can successfully participate**.

 +++

 # Social Scalability

+> –- a relationship or shared endeavor, in which multiple people repeatedly participate, and featuring customs, rules, or other features which constrain or motivate participants’ behaviors --

 +++